scientific-python/docstub/docs/command_line.md

   --allow-errors INT  Allow this many or fewer errors.
 If docstub reports
                       more, exit with error code '1'.
-This is useful to adopt docstub gradually.  [default: 0; x>=0] -v, --verbose       Print more details (repeatable).
+This is useful to adopt docstub gradually.  [default: 0; x>=0] --no-cache          Ignore pre-existing cache and don't create a new one.
+  -v, --verbose       Print more details (repeatable).
   -h, --help          Show this message and exit.
 ```